-Upon divorcing, if you changed your last name during the marriage, you may wish to go back to using your previous name.
-Although there is no law in New York that prohibits returning to your prior surname in social settings, for legal purposes, (driver’s license, passport, financial transactions, etc.) there are a few steps that need to be taken.
+Upon divorce, if you changed your last name during the marriage, you may wish to revert to using your previous name.
+Although there is no law in New York that prohibits returning to your prior surname in social settings, for legal purposes (such as driver’s licenses, passports, and financial transactions), a few steps must be taken.

 Your Judgment of Divorce Must Authorize the Name Change